 Allogenic disturbance – stabilizing [intermediate disturbance; although climate variability occurs on large spatial scales, fishing occurs at intermediate scales, therefore this hypothesis is retained here]

 We then extended single species studies to explore the evidence for community stability and commonality in regional species portfolios as measured by common members of species complexes, and stability in species diversity.
 It is unclear which of the potential ecosystem disturbances: environmental variability, fishing, and predation (Gaichas et al. 2011).
-We expect that explorations of these relationships on a regional basis will elucidate key processes underlying GOA ecosystems.
+We expect that explorations of these relationships on a regional basis will elucidate key processes underlying GOA ecosystem dynamics(?) and community structure..

 Methods

+Ecosystem Perturbations

+Natural perturbations (ref Table 1): regime shifts (in which years, and need a ref), atmospheric forcing (insert ref), directional climate change (insert ref).

+Anthropogenic perturbation: EVOS (Fig. 1).
+EVOS should influence only shallow areas x, y, z and deep areas u, v (Fig. 1).

 Trawl Survey

 Since 1984, the Alaska Fisheries Science Center (AFSC) has conducted comprehensive bottom trawl surveys in the GOA to monitor trends in the distribution and abundance of groundfish populations.
 The full survey area includes the continental shelf and upper continental slope (to 1,000 m depth) in the GOA and extends from the Islands of Four Mountains (170° W) 2,300 km east to Dixon Entrance (54° N).
 The AFSC contracts 3 commercial trawlers during May–August and samples the standard 320,000 km2 survey area with approximately 820 survey stations.
 The catch data result in observations of catch-per-unit-area (CPUE) which are averaged and expanded by survey area to estimate the relative abundance of important groundfish species.
 This multi-species survey is based upon a stratified-random design and the area-swept method of estimating abundance (von Szalay et al. 2010 ).